Victoria Park Calgary Condo Community Profile

-Victoria Park is an inner city condo community in SW Calgary located in the beltline, just south of the downtown core.
-This area has multiple new downtown condo developments and is even sometimes regarded as a part of the downtown Calgary area.
+Victoria Park is an old neighbourhood in Calgary which is now part of the newly named Beltline community.
+Found directly south of downtown, this area has multiple new downtown condo developments and is even sometimes regarded by many as a part of the city centre.

-Victoria Park was established in 1914.
-Today, some of the older historically important buildings in Victoria Park are under protection by the City of Calgary with redevelopment plans in place to use the buildings for new retail projects while maintaining their original attributes.
+Originally established in 1914, today many historical buildings in Victoria Park are under protection by the City of Calgary with redevelopment plans in place to use them for new retail projects.
+This has kept Victoria Park's historical charm alive and well throughout the years.

 Macleod Trail SE and 17th Avenue SW are found inside and adjacent to Victoria Park that allow for easy access to even more amenities and services you wouldn’t typically find in a downtown area such as auto repair, car washes and recreational facilities.
 Talisman Rec.
 Centre is a five minute walk south along the eastern border of Victoria Park which happens to be the popular Elbow River parkway.